severo/PapaParse/README.md

 ========================================

 This repository is a fork of Papaparse which adds:
-- `firstChunkOffset` configuration option for the parse method, only for the streaming mode, which sets the byte offset of the first chunk to parse.
+- `offset` configuration option for the parse method, only for the streaming mode, which sets the byte offset of the first chunk to parse.
 This is useful when resuming a paused parse from a specific byte offset in the file or remote URL.

 ---